wso2-attic/choreo-docs/privacy-and-terms/privacy-policy.md

 * Country
 * State (if applicable)
 * Your payment details (if you are paying for a service)
 * Authentication tokens: If you want to easily integrate Choreo with third party services, you can use authentication tokens instead of storing your credentials.
-OAuth is the most commonly used protocol for this purpose.
+[OAuth](https://en.wikipedia.org/wiki/OAuth) is the most commonly used protocol for this purpose.
 Choreo will request for authentication tokens if and when you try to perform such integrations.
 * API keys and API credentials: Third-party services that do not use the OAuth protocol use either API keys or login credentials.
-If you want to integrate Choreo with such services, Choreo will ask for the relevant API key to authenticate/authorize the communication with the respective third party service's API.
+If you want to integrate Choreo with such services, Choreo will ask for the relevant API key to authenticate/authorize communication with the respective third party service's API.

 Some of the services on Choreo, such as paid services, may make it mandatory that you provide certain personal details.
-This is because we need the requested personal details to process and provide the relevant service.
+This is because we require the requested personal details to process and provide the relevant service.
 However, you have a choice when it comes to providing the requested details.
 If you choose not to provide your details, you may not be able to have access to those services.

 When you build applications using Choreo, the source code of your application will be visible to us.
 However, you will always own and control your code.
 Check our Terms of Use to see how you retain your rights to the code you write.

-### Information that we collect automatically
+### Information we collect automatically

 When you visit our site, there is generic information that we can see automatically.
 This includes your IP address, Your browser type, device information, the time and frequency you access our site, and the URL you came from.
 This type of generic information won’t reveal your identity as a visitor, but is still useful to us to analyze and improve the way our site is being used.

 When you use Choreo to create and run applications, we store data such as application logs so that you have the option to view them.
 We also aggregate non-personally identifiable information about how you use Choreo.
-This information is important to us to analyze ways in which Choreo is used to develop applications, what our user needs are so that we can make our service better suited to those needs.
+This information is important to us to analyze ways in which Choreo is used to develop applications and to understand what our user needs are so that we can make our service better suited to those needs.
 Such usage data never identifies you personally.
 To see how we use cookies, check WSO2’s [cookie policy](https://wso2.com/cookie-policy).

-### Information that we get from third parties about you
+### Information we get from third parties about you

-We may obtain information from other sources and combine with information that we collect through our services.
-For example, if you sign in to Choreo through one of our integration partners (i.e., Google or Github), we will have access to basic information such as your name and account details from the partner service.
+We may obtain information from other sources and combine that with the information we collect through our services.
+For example, if you sign in to Choreo through one of our integration partners (i.e., Google or Github), we will have access to basic information such as your name and account details from the sign on service.

 When you create an application using Choreo, you may choose to integrate it with various third party services such as messaging services, email, or calendar services.
 In such scenarios, Choreo’s access to the third party service will be limited to performing the functions that you specify.
 Choreo does not store any data that resides on these third party services nor does it access such data in any manner without your consent.
-Choreo’s use of information received from Google APIs will adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the limited use requirements.
+Choreo’s use of information received from Google APIs adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the limited use requirements.

 ## Why do we collect your information?